P. D. Gordon Pugh

-Surgeon Rear-Admiral Patterson David Gordon Pugh, OBE, FRCS (1920-1993), also known as Pat Pugh, was an orthopaedic surgeon in the Royal Navy and a prolific collector of Staffordshire portrait figures and naval ceramics.
+Patterson David Gordon Pugh (19 December 1920 – 15 July 1993), also known as Pat Pugh, was a British orthopaedic surgeon in the Royal Navy and a prolific collector of Staffordshire portrait figures and naval ceramics.

 Early life and training

-Pugh was born in Carshalton, the son of William Thomas Gordon Pugh, a renowned paediatrician and Medical Superintendent of Queen Mary's Hospital for Children in Carshalton, Surrey.
+Patterson David Gordon Pugh was born on 19 December 1920 in Carshalton, the son of William Thomas Gordon Pugh, a renowned paediatrician and Medical Superintendent of Queen Mary's Hospital for Children in Carshalton, Surrey.
 He was educated at Lancing College and Jesus College, Cambridge.

 Career

 Pugh pursued a successful career in the Royal Navy eventually rising to the rank of surgeon rear-admiral.
 In 1975 he was appointed an Honorary Surgeon to the Queen.